projectacrn/acrn-hypervisor/misc/debug_tools/acrn_trace/README.rst

    - The analysis report is written to stdout, or to a CSV file if a file name is specified using ``-o filename``.
    - The scripts require Python3.
+   - If want to analyze cpu usage of each VM in cpu-sharing case, use ``--cpu_usage`` to replace.

 Build and Install
 *****************